Catholic Funerals

-There are three elements of a Catholic funeral, as described in the Order of Christian Funerals: a vigil/wake service, funeral mass and a cemetery committal.
-A vigil/wake service is generally held at the funeral home.
-This service has as its focus proclaiming and reflecting on the Word of God.
-A funeral mass is celebrated in the parish church with the body present.
+A FUNERAL MASS: celebrated in the parish church with the body present.
 If cremation is your preference, normally the body is present at the Funeral Mass, followed by cremation.
 Cremains are permitted at the Funeral Mass.
-A cemetery committal is celebrated at The Cemetery at the designated service area.

 The Funeral Director provides for the coordination of the three liturgical elements (i.e. Vigil, Funeral Mass, Cemetery Committal) with the St. Wendelin ministers.

-The Funeral Director also provides tangible goods and services such as casket, embalming or cremation arrangements, filing of legal documents, obituary notices in the newspaper and much more.
+The Funeral Director also provides tangible goods and services such as casket, embalming or cremation arrangements, filing of legal documents, obituary notices in newspaper and much more.

+WHY CHOOSE A CATHOLIC CEMETERY?
 Catholic cemeteries are set apart from other cemeteries in that they are part of the ministry of the Church.
 The ground is blessed, thereby making it hallowed or holy.
 These sacred places minister to the deceased, the bereaved, the poor and the alienated as well as to local parish communities.
 Family members who are not Catholic can also benefit as they are welcome to use the Catholic Cemetery.

 Services provided by The Cemetery caretakers include: burial sites (i.e. grave or mausoleum crypt), interment/entombment/inurnment services, and perpetual care for the grounds and mausoleum.